fclaerho/buildstack/README.md

 ### EXAMPLE

-Clone a random repository on github and use "code" to run its tests, whatever build stack that project may use:
+Clone a random repository on github and use "code" to run its tests and package it:

 	$ git clone $something
 	$ cd $something
-	$ code clean test
+	$ code clean test package

 ### END-USER INSTALLATION